My unforgettable Experience in Nepal

 We walk to the end of Manang.
 Narrow alleys, little horses, a mother with her infant on the roof of their house, a lovely stupa, with flowers around.
 Raby turns the countless prayer wheels we pass.

-On the trail you feel the enormous power, but also willfulness of these white summits.
-Snow being blown.
+On the trail, you feel the enormous power, but also the willfulness of these white summits.
+Snow is being blown.
 The nullity of the people, but also their quiet air.
-Buddhism- meditation, looking forward the equilibrium- in the mountains, Hinduism in the city, could that be a coincidence?
+Buddhism- meditation, looking forward to the equilibrium- in the mountains, Hinduism in the city, could that be a coincidence?

 Eagles high above the slopes, one flies right over us.
-The path goes up steep.
-We pass a monastery, red, with galeries.
+The path goes up steeply.
+We pass a monastery, red, with galleries.
 A point of quiet and rest on the slope.
 But closed.
-In the village where we stay for the night a group of Nepali tourists, and a French girl who really speaks the language.
+In the village where we stay for the night, a group of Nepali tourists and a French girl who really speaks the language.
 She is an anthropologist, teaches French and English, and uses Buddhism, she says, to become a better person.
 She tells about the Nepali language, the intense meaning of respect, with a complicated set of ways to address people.
 She walks on.

 We sit in the courtyard in the warm sun.
 Godie orders tea and teaches Raby and Djonna to play rummy cup.
 In the small dining.
 The evening sets in.
 And the mountains are just being there.